Dodeler/CMP275TaxiProject/README.md

 Currently application will open map in a new window.
 Once clicking two places, All taxis in taxi directory will pop up.
 The closest taxi will be called to the pickup and will be drawn out following a path until pickup.
 Once reached pickup, path will be drawn from pickup to drop off until "customer" is drop off.
-If a request is made, path can be driverted.
+If a request is made, path can be diverted.

+Instructions:

+To use the program, the the file "UberInterface.py" from the command line.

 April 9th - Files changed:
 		UberInterface.py